 In 1991 - The Fund for Animals filed a lawsuit against the U.S. Fish and Wildlife Service, arguing that the USFWS did not have an accurate population count.
 Begging the question, how can you allow the hunting of bears when you do not know how many there are?

 U.S. District Judge Michael Boudin ruled in favor of the Fund For Animals and denied the government from authorizing a trophy hunt of grizzly bears in northwestern Montana.

 In July 2017 - The federal government removed protections of an estimated 700 Grizzlies that call Yellowstone their home.
 The removal of these protections gave authority to State wildlife agencies in Montana, Idaho, and Wyoming, which allows each of these States to dictate how they “manage” Grizzlies.

 On February 9, 2018, the Montana Fish, Wildlife, and Parks announced they would not be approving a hunting season for grizzly bears this year.
 Black bear hunting season remains active.

 When Is Bear Hunting Season?

-In Montana, the first part of black bear hunting season begins April 15th and ends June 15th.
-The hunt resumes in the Fall during archery season which begins on the first Saturday in September and ends September 14th.
+In Montana, the first part of the black bear hunting season begins April 15th and ends June 15th.
+The hunt resumes in the Fall during archery season, which starts on the first Saturday in September and ends September 14th.
 After the archery segment ends, black bear hunting continues until the Sunday after Thanksgiving.

 What weapons are permitted in bear hunting?